The Role of Filtration Systems in Keeping Clean Oil

 Types of Oil Contamination

-The top three ways oil can become contaminated:
+The three main ways it can become contaminated are:

-• Foreign Particles: Dust, dirt, and metal particles can flow into the oil.
+• Foreign Particles: Dust, dirt, iron chips, etc., may enter the oil.

 Basics of filtration systems: